 1) Unsupervised Learning

-Unsupervised learning is doubtfully one of the best podcasts present.
+Unsupervised learning is undoubtedly one of the best podcasts present.
 Daniel Miessler began it in 2015.
 Daniel is a digital security professional who provides weekly updates on specific subjects.
 The podcast offers details on cybersecurity developments, technology, and society.

 The podcast’s purpose is to educate people on the current ongoing IT and security developments that will shape the digital lifestyle of organizations and people.
 Daniel himself conducts research and aims to inform businesses, cybersecurity, and IT experts.
 You can listen to the podcast on Apple Podcasts Preview.